 Session I – MOSFET processing (Chair: Fabrizio Roccaforte, CNR-IMM, Italy)

-- State of the art of 4H-SiC MOSFET processing, Philippe Godignon, CNM-CSIC, Spain (Keynote Speech);
+- State of the art of 4H-SiC MOSFET processing, Philippe Godignon, CNM-CSIC, Spain (Keynote Speech) (view slides);

-- Introduction to laser annealing of ohmic contacts on 4H-SiC, Clément Berger, University of Tours, France;
+- Introduction to laser annealing of ohmic contacts on 4H-SiC, Clément Berger, University of Tours, France (view slides);

 - Processing and characterization of gate oxides for 4H-SiC MOSFETs, Patrick Fiorenza,CNR-IMM, Italy;

-- Positive Bias Temperature Instabilties in SiC Power nMOSFETs, Giuseppe Cosentino, Università della Calabria, Italy.
+- Positive Bias Temperature Instabilties in SiC Power nMOSFETs, Giuseppe Consentino, Università della Calabria, Italy.

 Session II – Characterization, Modeling and Packaging (Chair: Susanna Reggiani, IUNET, Italy)